 Also see video above

-It’s different, it’s a new texture and smell.
+The raw food: it’s different, it’s a new texture and smell.
 They are used to smelling gorgeous human cooking and getting a kick out of sugar with dry food.
-Have a go with these ideas below;
+Have a go with these ideas:

 - Try flash frying little burgers.